vjiayreddy/git_demo/README.md

 Git is awesome to maintain better version control code base.

-Just updating for first time to track changes
+Just updating for first time to track changes.
+Just updating from updates branch.